Il-Pela/Il-Pela/README.md

-- 👋 Hi, I’m @Il-Pela (also known as Francesco)
+- 👋 Hi, I’m Francesco a Big Data Engineer at AgileLab
-- 👀 I’m interested in Data in general
+- 👀 I’m interested in Data and Tech in general
-- 🌱 I’m currently learning how to use Apache Kafka
+- 🌱 I’m currently learning how to use Apache Flink
 - 📫 How to reach me francesco.pelacani98@gmail.com

 <!---